ALP Coronavirus Support Page

 Labour providers are playing a vital role in ensuring the supply chain has the workers it needs to keep the nation fed and supplied with essentials.
 ALP is fully committed to supporting our members and our industry by:

-- Understanding and responding to impacts of virus across our sector and coordinating responses
+- Understanding and responding to the impact of the virus across our sector and coordinating responses

 - Publishing regular member updates and public guidance ensuring a clear, consistent message